LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 ---
-pagename: Maven Concierge
+pagename: Conversation Orchestrator Concierge
 redirect_from:
+  - conversation-builder-bot-templates-maven-concierge.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Conversation Builder
 subfoldername: Templates
-permalink: conversation-builder-bot-templates-maven-concierge.html
+permalink: conversation-builder-bot-templates-conversation-orchestrator-concierge.html
 indicator: both
 ---

-The Maven Concierge Bot template in a Bot template in Conversation builder that comes pre-wired with integration to Maven Dynamic Routing and Context warehouse enabling you to setup and build personalized consumer journeys easily.
+The Conversation Orchestrator Concierge Bot template in a Bot template in Conversation builder that comes pre-wired with integration to Conversation Orchestrator Dynamic Routing and Context warehouse enabling you to setup and build personalized consumer journeys easily.

 The following example flow can happen with this template:

 - The conversation starts with a Welcome intent, for example “hi”
 - The bot then asks the customer for a phone number
-- The phone number is stored in Maven Context Session Store
+- The phone number is stored in Conversation Orchestrator Context Session Store
-- Maven evaluates policies based on the phone number (whether phone number is in a VIP list or a Regular Customer List)
+- Conversation Orchestrator evaluates policies based on the phone number (whether phone number is in a VIP list or a Regular Customer List)
 - Bot transfers the conversation to a skill or agent based on the policy outcome